ru22-14/the-crown-event-booking/README.md

    GitHub.
 - [GitHub:](https://github.com/) is used as the respository for the project code after being pushed from Git.
 In addition, for this project GitHub was used for the agile development aspect through the use of User Stories (GitHub Issues) and tracking them on a Kanban board.
+- [Heroku:](https://heroku.com/login) is used to deploy the project.
 - [Django](https://www.djangoproject.com/) was used as the framework to support rapid and secure development of the application.
 - [Bootstrap](https://getbootstrap.com/) was used to build responsive web pages.